PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm: Introduction

-To bridge this gap, we propose a fully push-forward DRL algorithm, named Push-forward-based Actor-Critic-EncourageR (PACER) algorithm.
-Our algorithm incorporates three key ingredients: (\romannumeral1) an \emph{actor} making decisions according to a push-forward policy transformed from a basis distribution by Deep Neural Networks (DNNs), (\romannumeral2) a \emph{critic} modeling return distributions with push-forward operator and evaluating the policy via utility function on the return distribution, and (\romannumeral3) an \emph{encourager} incentivizing exploration by guiding the actor to reducing a sample-based metric, specifically Maximum Mean Discrepancy (MMD), between its policy and a reference policy.
-We summarize the main contributions as follows.
+To bridge this gap, we propose a practical fully push-forward-based DRL algorithm, named Push-forward-based Actor-Critic-EncourageR (PACER), which applies reparameterization technique in policy gradient calculation and utilizes sample-based regularizer to encourage exploration.
+PACER incorporates three key ingredients: (\romannumeral1) An \emph{actor} makes decisions according to a \emph{push-forward} policy transformed from a basis distribution by deep neural networks (DNNs); (\romannumeral2) A \emph{critic} models return distributions using \emph{push-forward} operator and evaluates the policy via employing utility functions on rewards; (\romannumeral3) An \emph{encourager} incentivizes exploration by guiding the actor to reduce a \emph{sample-based} metric, for example the maximum mean discrepancy or $p$-Wasserstein distance, between the push-forward policy and a reference policy.
+We summarize our main contributions as follows.

 \begin{enumerate} \item PACER is the first DAC algorithm that simultaneously leverages the push-forward operator in both actor and critic networks.
-PACER fully utilizes the modeling capability of the push-forward operator, resulting in significant performance boost. \item A stochastic utility value policy gradient theorem (SUVPG) is established for the push-forward policy.
-According to it, stochastic policy gradient for PACER can be readily calculated solely with decision samples. \footnote{SUVPG can be regarded as the policy gradient obtained under the reparameterization trick \citep{kingma2013auto}, while the widely used REINFORCE gradient \citep{heess2015learning} is based on the log-derivative trick.
-This suggests that SUVPG is applicable to a wide range of familiar policy gradient approaches, such as advantage variance-reduction \citep{schulman2015high} and natural gradient \citep{amari1998natural}.} \item A novel sample-based regularizer, based on MMD between the actor and a reference policy, is designed for efficient exploration in DRL.
-Additionally, we also implement an adaptive weight-adjustment mechanism to trade-off between exploration and exploitation for PACER. \end{enumerate}
+PACER fully utilizes the modeling capability of the push-forward operator, resulting in significant performance boost. \item A stochastic utility value policy gradient (SUVPG) theorem is established to construct a reparameterized push-forward policy gradient.
+According to this theorem, the stochastic policy gradient for PACER can be readily calculated solely with decision samples. \item A set of sample-based regularizers are designed to facilitate the training of push-forward policies, enabling efficacious exploration of intricate environments with stochastic returns, alleviating the occurrence of trapping into poor local optima. \end{enumerate}